jdc20181/BeffsBrowser/README.md

 # Announcments

+**Temp.
+Removal of some features**

+Due to the transition of the Browser Engine - some things aren't going to be available Temporarily.
+I will let you know if this changes.

+Currently there is no gurantee this will be solved before release.
+The following will become unavailable:

+- Save Page

+- Print

+- Print Preview

+Sorry for any inconvience, these are things I am currently working on resolving.

 **New System Requirements**

 These may be subject to change before the release, this is because the new browser engine has a few more dependencies than the old, so it is going to need a little more room to breathe.